What does a close reading of prose fiction attend to, and how do narration and sentence-level choices shape meaning?

 Practice questions written in the style of QCAA exam questions on this dot point, with worked answer explainers.
 The year tag is the paper they imitate, not the source.

-The thesis should commit to the effect of the challenge to convention, naming what the blurring of fiction and non-fiction does to the reader rather than listing techniques.
+Commit the thesis to the effect, naming what the blurring of fiction and reportage does to the reader's trust rather than listing techniques.

-In the body, analyse features above the level of events, narration and distance, the management of time across the four parts, the shifting of perspective between victims and killers, free indirect access, and provide an authoritative interpretation of how each produces meaning.
-Test every claim against whether it would survive being replaced by a plot summary.
+In the body, work above the level of events: narration and distance, the management of time across the structure, shifts of perspective between subjects, free indirect access.
+Give an authoritative interpretation of how each produces meaning, and test every claim against whether it would survive being replaced by a plot summary.

-The marking guide rewards a discriminating thesis, explicit use of evidence, and authoritative interpretation of the writer's stylistic and structural choices.
+Markers reward a discriminating thesis, evidence used explicitly, and authoritative interpretation of the writer's stylistic and structural choices.

-An unseen analytical essay (800 to 1000 words) for the external assessment.
+An unseen analytical essay for the external assessment.
 A high-level response reads the final scene for how it is told, narration, sentence craft, pacing, not only for what happens in it.

-The thesis must commit to the significance of the final scene to the whole text and ground that in the craft of the telling.
+Commit the thesis to the significance of the final scene to the whole text and ground it in the craft of the telling.

-In the body, analyse the prose at the level of the choice, the narrative distance, what the pacing dilates or compresses, the placement of the scene as a structural close, and provide an authoritative interpretation of how these shape meaning.
-Return from the events to the words that deliver them.
+In the body, analyse the prose at the level of the choice: narrative distance, what the pacing dilates or compresses, the placement of the scene as a structural close.
+Provide an authoritative interpretation of how these shape meaning and return from the events to the words that deliver them.

-The marking guide rewards a discriminating thesis, evidence used explicitly, and authoritative interpretation of the writer's stylistic and structural choices, not a retelling of the scene.
+Markers reward a discriminating thesis, evidence used explicitly, and authoritative interpretation of style and structure, not a retelling of the scene.